 antique calculators / adders, vintage slide

 and more.
-I am talking about pieces from the turn of the
+Most of the objects I am talking about date from the turn of the

 I have provided addition specific information on some of the specific categories of office antiques